DKXXXL/master-thesis/pldi2023/review-reply-densed.md

-  We believe that this opens up new opportunities for future work in both theory and practice, (a). such as a normalization algorithm for an extended calculus that allows for more convertibility upon elimination of the extensible inductive type; (b). and a proper proof assistant that supports native extensible inductive types instead of the current encoding via our plugin, thus allowing for proper reduction of open terms.
+  We believe that this opens up new opportunities for future work in both theory and practice, (a). such as a normalization algorithm for an extended calculus that admits more conversion equation upon elimination of the extensible inductive type; (b). and a proper proof assistant that supports native extensible inductive types instead of the current encoding via our plugin, thus allowing for proper reduction of open terms.
 This will change the kernel